formerwagie/Waifu-Systemd/README.md

 Copy the URL once your waifu loads. (e.g. http://localhost:5173/?bot=BmdnfP3hC7ZCcYnAduE7FYkZsotC2zNGyGNPjBNHt7MpmH)

 **Step 8: Use nativefier to wrap that URL into an executable application.
 Use the command below:**
-$nativefier 'https://localhost:5173/?bot=YOUR_BOT_ID' -p linux -a arch -n YOUR_BOT_NAME --disable-gpu
+$nativefier 'https://localhost:5173/?bot=YOUR_BOT_ID' -p linux -a x64 -n YOUR_BOT_NAME --disable-gpu

 *Note: The flags I set in the command above are what worked for me on my system.
 You may not need to use the flags, or you may need to use different ones.
 Running "$nativefier --help" will guide you in this process.*